“Great News – My BMI tells me I am underweight …

 … I should be 21 feet tall”

 BMI or Body Mass Index is a very crude method of determining if your weight is appropriate for your height.
-The actual calculation is your weight (in kilograms) divided by your height (in metres) squared but it's also easy to read on the chart.
-BMI values are often grouped into several categories to allow.
+The actual calculation is a simple comparison of your weight (in kilograms or pounds) to your height (in metres or feet) and is often presented as a chart allowing to make finding your value easy.

 As BMI is based on weight and height, by losing weight you will reduce your BMI and put yourself into a lower risk group.
 A healthy diet, including a balance of food groups, vitamins and minerals, is essential for a long and active life.
 Keeping it simple, body weight and shape are a balance of energy intake (dietary calorific content) against output (calorific burn from activity & exercise).

 Please feel free to download and use the the following Free BMI charts for whatever purpose you require offline or link to them via this page from your own site.

 The Excel format is provided to allow you to adjust to your exact needs.